 Hemp oil is cheap–particularly when you think of all the products it replaces: acne treatments, makeup to cover trouble areas, moisturizers, and makeup removers, for example.
 Here are just a few ways you can use this effective oil in your everyday skin and hair care routines.

-- Strengthen nails and heal cuticles.
-Massage a small amount of hemp oil straight into nails and cuticles–great for both fingernails and toenails.
+Massage a small amount of this oil straight into nails and cuticles–great for both fingernails and toenails.

-- Remove makeup.
-Oil follows the “like melts like” rule, which means that hemp oil will melt the oils and waxes in makeup, especially in stubborn eye makeup.
+Oil follows the “like melts like” rule, which means that this oil will melt the oils and waxes in makeup, especially in stubborn eye makeup.
 Quietly rub a small amount of oil into the makeup and wipe with a cotton ball or a smooth tissue.

 Just keep in mind, pure hemp seed oil goes rancid easily.
 It needs to be kept in the fridge.
 Though, you can look for it as a shelf-stable ingredient in other personal care products.